-These minima apply to assessments, modules, stages and qualifications.
+These minima may apply to assessment elements as stated in the wording of the module specifications, but will apply to modules, stages and qualifications.

 12.0 Identification of requirements from professional, statutory and regulatory bodies

 12.1 Additional academic regulations required by any professional, statutory or recognised regulatory body will be set out in the relevant programme specification and approved by The Open University in the validation process.